Cllr Mark Anderson: BCP Council Representative (Joined 2020)

 In Dorset, Durwyn’s work on urban impacts to wildlife sites, particularly around the Dorset Heaths and Poole Harbour have shaped planning policy and he has undertaken a range of Habitats Regulations Assessment work for local authorities in Dorset.
 Prior to founding Footprint Ecology, Durwyn worked for the RSPB, Butterfly Conservation and English Nature.
 He has authored a range of reports, journal papers and books, including co-authoring a guide to Britain’s Habitats.

-Luke Rake: Dorset LEP Representative & LNP Chair
+Luke Rake: Dorset LEP Representative & LNP Chair (Joined 2018)

 An Oxford-educated zoologist with a passion for physical engagement with the natural world and born and raised in Devon.
 Luke is currently Principal and Chief Executive of Kingston Maurward College.
 A lifelong educator, specialising in biology alongside outdoor education, Luke has held roles in both schools and colleges including spells as Head of Biology and Head of Sixth Form.
 Luke has held Fellowship of the Linnean Society for nearly 20 years in recognition for his work in promoting biological understanding.